‘General Hospital’ Weekly Spoilers: Michael & Sasha Sizzle, Stella May Be Hiding A Shocker, & Ryan Taunts Ava

 This week also brings developments on a mystery with Stella.
 Viewers have seen that she learned there is someone who is a DNA match to her, but she has insisted she doesn’t want to know the details.

-The new preview shows Stella, Jordan, and Curtis talking about this and General Hospital spoilers detail that Stella will insist she doesn’t have a secret love child lurking around somewhere.
+The new preview shows Stella, Jordan, and Curtis talking about this, and General Hospital spoilers detail that Stella will insist she doesn’t have a secret lovechild lurking around somewhere.

 "Have you missed me as much as I've missed you?" #GH pic.twitter.com/y2wHoLpusk